andrewyu0/ALERTsim/README.md

 This project demonstrates a chatbot simulation based on pre-trained language models using Gradio, a library for creating web interfaces in Python.

+Run the notebook and interact in cell or on local URL:  http://127.0.0.1:7863

 <img width="1378" alt="image" src="https://github.com/andrewyu0/ALERTsim/assets/5696002/903fc05d-c657-460f-8003-96fb1adf15b4">